Swapping Intra-photon entanglement to Inter-photon entanglement using linear optical devices: Entanglement swapping protocol

-where, $ N_{2} = (a^{2}c^{2} + b^2 d^2)^{-1/2}$.
+where, $ N_{2} = (\alpha^{2}\gamma^{2} + \beta^2 \delta^2)^{-1/2}$.

-We thus prepared an entangled state between the four degrees of freedoms of two photons by introducing constrains in photons path and using a suitable projective measurement on the photon `2' in $MZ_{2}$.
-It is to be noted that during the whole process, the photons `1' and `3' in $MZ_1$ and $MZ_3$ respectively have never interacted with each other.
+We thus prepared an entangled state between the four degrees of freedoms between spatial modes and polariozations corresponding to the photons in $MZ_1$ and $MZ_3$ by introducing constrains in spatial modes and using a suitable projective measurement on the final output modes $d_3$ and $d_4$ of $MZ_2$.
+It is to be noted that during the whole process, the photons in $MZ_1$ and $MZ_3$ have never interacted with each other.